zizipo/rails_kindeditor/README.md

   config.upload_media_ext = %w[swf flv mp3 wav wma wmv mid avi mpg asf rm rmvb] config.upload_file_ext = %w[doc docx xls xlsx ppt htm html txt zip rar gz bz2]

   # If you don't want use the original file name (carrierwave carry)
   config.use_original_filename = false

+  # and if you use fixed_folder it will use the original file name
+  <%= form.kindeditor :content, fixed_folder: 'game/img' %>

+  # if you use fixed_folder and you don't use the original file name ,you can add digest_filename = true

+  <%= form.kindeditor :content, fixed_folder: 'game/img',digest_filename: true %>

   # Porcess upload image size, need mini_magick
   #     before    => after